MarekSchiffer/pgu/macOS_x86/03. Chapter 4 - power/Readme.md

 later.
 Nevertheless, this can lead to confusion and you should have a picture like (Figure 1) in mind.

+In practive remember, the axis for adding and subtracting is the memory axis __not__ the direction in which the stack grows.

 ## Stack calling convention
 The gist of the stack calling convention is this:
  - We push the values in reverse order onto the stack.
 Using the